140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Lightbringers

-Radiant entities associated with hope, healing, and spiritual awakening.
-They appear during species' darkest hours to provide guidance and inspiration.
+Radiant entities associated with healing and spiritual renewal.
+They appear during species' darkest hours to offer guidance.

 Timekeepers

 Enigmatic beings who exist outside normal temporal flow.
-They appear at crucial historical moments to ensure certain events occur as 'destined.'
+They appear at certain historical moments to make sure events occur as 'destined.'

 Spiritbound